What It Means When a Cat Licks You (And Why It Matters)

 It could mean that your cat is just trying to help keep you clean, or it could indicate that you, uh, taste good.
 However, there are situations where cat licking isn’t great and you should find another place for your cat to get her

 “It appears to be somewhat of a loose grooming type of behavior,” says Amelia Wieber, CPDT-KA, CCBC, and a member of the Daily Paws Advisory Board.

-Weiber explains that your cat licking you is especially common when you’re petting her.
-It’s an “affiliated response”; you’re grooming them with your petting, and they’re returning the favor by cleaning off your hand.
+Wieber explains that your cat licking you is especially common when you're petting her.
+It's an "affiliated response"; you're grooming them with your petting, and they're returning the favor by cleaning off your hand.

 Cats groom each other by licking themselves clean, and Wieber says you can test the theory by stopping the petting of your cat as she licks you.
 If she keeps licking, she's likely grooming you.
 "You pet me, I'll lick you," she says.

 While it might not seem like it, our cats are invested in our emotional well-being.
 They must want us to stay clean, too.
 It's actually the (sometimes) opposite of dogs licking us to tell us to stop petting them, Wieber says.
 (Most of the time, those dog licks are kisses, though.)